OvidiuPopescu/Facebook-image-share/README.md

 # Facebook-image-share
-Chrome extension - right click on a image for FB share option
+Chrome extension - right click on an image for FB share option

-Adds a option to the right-click context menu when clicking on a image.
+Adds an option to the right-click context menu when clicking on an image.

 It redirects to the Facebook sharing page with the image ready to be shared.

 Issues:

-Inspect views option in extenions tab will somtimes show an error that does not seem to impact functionality.
+The inspect views option in the extenions tab will sometimes show an error that does not seem to impact functionality.

 Image preview will not always apear on the share page.